What are fillers for the cheeks?

 The risk of significant problems or infection associated with cheek fillers is minimal.

 We can adjust the cheek fillers according to your liking.
-We can dissolve or add additional filler to the injection site until you get the desired outcome.
+We can dissolve or add filler to the injection site until you get the desired outcome.

 Is it safe to use cheek fillers?